aelshehawy/academic-kickstart_ash/content/authors/admin/_index.md

 ---

-Currently, I am a visiting PhD student at Yale!
 I am a doctoral student at the Department of Politics and International Relations at the University of Oxford.
+I was recently a visiting PhD student at Yale.
 Before Oxford, I studied at Mannheim focusing on Advanced Quantitative Methods in Political Science.
 I was a pre-doc/visiting scholar at the University of Houston before starting my PhD.

-My research focuses on two topics 1) Political Economy of Development and 2) Foreign Influence on Domestic Politics.
-I focus on aspects related to economic history of the local development of public good provision, informal social-welfare, and the political economy of Islamic institutions.
-My research also draws on questions related to the politics of information, and how foreign policy tools, such as economic sanctions, interact with domestic politics.
+My research focuses on the _Political Economy of Development_ and _Foreign Influence on Domestic Politics_.
+I focus on aspects related to foreign influence on local economic development, economic history of the local development of public good provision, informal social-welfare, and the political economy of Islamic institutions.
+My research also draws on questions related to the politics of information, and how foreign influence interacts with domestic politics.

 Methodologically, I am very interested in generating new sources of quantitative data that reveal valuable infromation that would be otherwise lost in the archives.
 My work incorporates retrieval and digitalization of historical maps, textual data, and several other sources of archival data; other than that my work employs methods of Computational Text Analysis and Natural Language Processing on corpora of Arabic, German, English, and French texts.